hbgit/Map2Check/README.md

 - <b>STEP 2:</b>
 <p align="justify">
 Open the directory where the Map2Check tool was extracted and then you should locate the configure.py.
-After that, you should run the configure.py script as ROOT, it is worth to say that you should run the configure.sh script from inside the directory where Map2Check was extracted.
+After that, you should run the configure.py script, it is worth to say that you should run the configure.sh script from inside the directory where Map2Check was extracted.
 </p>

 > Example: <br>
-> 1) $ cd Map2Check-Fortes_vx <br>
+> 1) $ cd Map2Check <br>
 > 2) $ ls <br>
 >    code_samples  <configure.py>  <map2check-fortes.py>  modules  README  result_claims <br>
 > 3) $ sudo ./configure.py <br>